Date: 17 Dec 2004 Authors: Lou Revelant, Sandra Hardy, Graeme Sanderson

 Citrus does not like very alkaline soils (pH above 8.0).
 Calcareous soils that are high in free lime are also unsuitable, as they cause lime-induced chlorosis, resulting in excessive yellowing of the tree.
 Chlorosis is particularly evident on some rootstocks, such as Poncirus trifoliata.
 In severe cases, it can affect yield and tree health.

 Observing the soil can give you a general idea of its condition.
 More detailed soil investigations and laboratory testing might be required if you notice any of the following signs:

 Soil pits are usually dug in representative parts of a planting, using a backhoe or spade.

 Dig pits about 4 m long at right angles to the direction of water flow and wheel traffic, and as close as possible to the trees.

-Dig pits about 1 m deep.
-One metre is ideal — citrus feeder roots rarely penetrate below that depth; however, the most important inspection area is the first 50 cm.
+Dig pits about 1 m deep, citrus feeder roots rarely penetrate below that depth and the most important inspection area is the first 50 cm.

 Trim the pit walls with a flat-edged implement to remove smeared soil left by the backhoe bucket and to expose undisturbed soil.
 Examine the sides of the pit for compacted layers and tree roots.

 Record the depth and thickness of the damaged layer as a future guide to how deep you should dig.

 If the clods are intact after 5 minutes, this usually means that soil conditions are excellent for plant growth because there is enough organic matter to act as a glue between particles.
 This, in turn, means that the channels between aggregates and clods are likely to remain open after wetting, allowing water to drain quickly and roots to penetrate easily.
 When the soil dries, there are no hard crusts or flakes.